 The start date for this chapter is fairly arbitrary.
-National ScARF termed this period Modern, with a start date of the 16th century.
-For convenience the Highland Regional ScARF follows this, though avoids the term Modern as this is often used for the last few centuries (ScARF Modern section 1.1).
-Major events or developments occurred in this period which impacted on the Highlands, including the Protestant Reformation of the 16th century (ScARF Modern section 2.2), the civil wars of the 17th century, Union of Parliament in 1707, Jacobite risings, growing involvement in international trade including links to slavery, agricultural improvements and landscape transformation in the 18th and 19th centuries, clearances, crofting formation, urban growth, large scale industrial projects such as the hydro schemes, improved communication, particularly through Thomas Telford’s work, railway construction and shipping, the importance and legacy of fishing, tourism and energy industries, and the changing role of Gaelic in culture and society, with latterly language decline and loss.
-These and others will be discussed in this chapter, with a special Highland focus on the material remains.
+National ScARF termed this period Modern and gave it a start date of the 16th century.
+For convenience the Highland Regional ScARF follows this, though it avoids the term Modern as this is often used for the last few centuries of the period rather than the entirety of what is being discussed (ScARF Modern section 1.1).
+Major events or developments occurred in this period which impacted on the Highlands, including the Protestant Reformation of the 16th century (ScARF Modern section 2.2), the civil wars of the 17th century, the Union of Parliament in 1707, Jacobite risings, growing involvement in international trade including links to slavery, agricultural improvements and landscape transformation in the 18th and 19th centuries, clearances, crofting formation, urban growth, large scale industrial projects such as the hydro schemes, improved communication, particularly through Thomas Telford’s work, railway construction and shipping, the importance and legacy of fishing, tourism and energy industries, and the changing role of Gaelic in culture and society, with latterly language decline and loss.
+These events and others will be discussed in this chapter, with a special Highland focus on the material remains.

-In 1475 the Macdonald Earldom of Ross was forfeited to the crown and this, along with the formal forfeiture of the Macdonald Lordship of the Isles in 1493, ushered in the period known as Linn nan Creach – the Age of Forays.
-Attempts to restore the Lordship exacerbated the instability prevalent in the north where powerful feudal earls and lords vyed for power.
-The main beneficiaries of the power vacuum left behind by the Lords of the Isles/Earls of Ross were the Campbells, the Gordons, and the Mackenzies.
+In 1475 the MacDonald Earldom of Ross was forfeited to the crown and this, along with the formal forfeiture of the MacDonald Lordship of the Isles in 1493, ushered in the period known as Linn nan Creach – the Age of Forays.
+Attempts to restore the Lordship exacerbated the instability prevalent in the north where powerful feudal earls and lords vied for power.
+The main beneficiaries of the power vacuum left behind by the Lords of the Isles and Earls of Ross were the Campbells, the Gordons, and the Mackenzies.

-These and other kin groups underlay the social structure, often referred to as the clan system, which characterised Highland society in the early Post-Medieval period.
+These and other kin groups underlaid the social structure of the Highlands, often referred to as the clan system, which characterised Highland society in the early post-medieval period.
 The extent to which Highland society was distinctive in being permeated by kinship and clientage is a matter for debate: not only was kinship important elsewhere in Scotland but aspects of Highland society and economy were intensely feudal.
 From the latter perspective Highland society was only different in degree from Lowland society.

-Social change in the Highlands was complex and is by no means fully understood but appears to have accelerated in the 18th century as the elite became more commercially-minded and as chiefs became more like landlords.
-Emigration, improvement, clearance, and the introduction of crofting changed both the landscape in many areas and the shape of Highland society.
+Social change in the Highlands was complex and is by no means fully understood but it appears to have accelerated in the 18th century as the elite became more commercially-minded and as chiefs became more like landlords.
+Emigration, improvement, clearance, and the introduction of crofting changed the landscape in many areas and the shape of Highland society.
 Resistance by small tenants and crofters to change imposed from above was strengthened by the creation of new social and political centres in the cities of the south (Kidd 2007).
-The later 19th century into the 20th saw many people in the Highlands struggle for land and rights (Hunter 1976; Devine 1994; Robertson, 2013).
-The armed forces of the United Kingdom became a highly important element of life in the region, through volunteering in the army, impressment (MacKillop 2012; MacKillop 2000), and work in the Royal Naval Reserve, which at one point was two-fifths men from the Highlands and Islands (Thomas 2018; MacKillop 2012; MacKillop 2000).
+The later 19th century into the 20th saw many people in the Highlands struggle for land and rights (Hunter 1965; Devine 1994; Robertson, 2013).
+The armed forces of the United Kingdom became a highly important element of life in the region through Highland men volunteering in the army, impressment (MacKillop 2012; MacKillop 2000), and work in the Royal Naval Reserve; at one point 40% of those in the Royal Naval Reserves came from the Highlands and Islands (Thomas 2018; MacKillop 2012; MacKillop 2000).